sankBalde/portfolio/website_react/docs/deployment/environments.md

 ## Overview

-This document outlines the environment configurations for bjornmelin-platform-io.
+This document outlines the environment configurations for abdoulaye-platform-io.

 ## Environment Types